Faculty of Young People & Widening Participation

 Faculty Vision:

-Our faculty is committed to nurturing young people’s personal development through active participation, promoting inclusivity, and preparing them for careers that make a real difference in society.
+Our faculty is committed to nurturing personal development through active participation, promoting inclusivity, and preparing people for the careers that make a real difference in society.
 By engaging with young people and adults we encourage their involvement in health and social care, we help to cultivate a future of compassionate leaders and professionals.

 Adam Poland